Kingsmanvn-Official/ReVanced-Extended/README.md

 # 🤓Docker-Py-ReVanced

-A little python script that will help you in building Revanced and Revanced-Extended [apps](#note).
+- A little python script that will help you in building Revanced and Revanced-Extended [apps](#note).

-**`Note`** - If you are a root user and want magisk module (Extended).
-Get them [here](https://github.com/nikhilbadyal/revanced-magisk-module)
+- **`Note`** - If you are a root user and want magisk module (Extended).
+Get them [here](https://github.com/Kingsmanvn-Official/ReVanced-Magisk)

-This is just a builder for revanced and not a revanced support.
+- This is just a builder for revanced and not a revanced support.
 Please be understanding and refraining from asking about revanced features/bugs.
 Discuss those on proper relevant forums(on Revanced GitHub , Discord)

-**`Note`** - I prefer [Revanced Extended](https://github.com/inotia00/revanced-patches/tree/revanced-extended) more (for YouTube & YouTube Music) hence the YouTube and YouTube Music builds in this repo are from Revanced Extended.
+- **`- Note`** - I prefer [Revanced Extended](https://github.com/inotia00/revanced-patches/tree/revanced-extended) more
+(for YouTube & YouTube Music) hence the YouTube and YouTube Music builds in this repo are from Revanced Extended.

+- **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules and APKs every 12 hours if there is a change.**

 ## Pre-Built APKs

-You can get pre-built apks [here](https://revanced_apkss.t.me/)
+You can get pre-built apks [here](https://revanced_kingsmanvn.t.me/)

 ## Build Yourself